With Samina Peerzada

 With Samina Peerzada is a Pakistani web television talk show hosted by Samina Peerzada that first aired on 22 December 2017 on YouTube.
-The series was created by Peerzada in collaboration with Muhammad Adnan Butt, CEO Dot Republic Media.
+The show was created by Peerzada in collaboration with Muhammad Adnan Butt, CEO Dot Republic Media.
 Each episode is separately sponsored and features a Pakistani celebrity interviewed by Peerzada about their journeys, struggles, challenges and success.
 Each season is titled differently.